-Outside of the council, Cllr Barnes was a member of, and chaired the London Road Safety Council, and is currently a trustee board member for the Hillingdon Shopmobility charity.
+Outside of the council.
+Cllr Barnes was a member of, and chaired the London Road Safety Council, and is currently a trustee board member for the Hillingdon Shopmobility charity.
 Cllr Barnes was born in Tanzania and moved to Hillingdon when she was a baby with her parents and two sisters.
 She grew up in West Drayton and Hayes and attended Hayes Park Primary School, and then Mellow Lane School, now known as Hewens College.
 She began her career working in the accounts department of an industrial firm in Hayes, before embarking on a 15-year career at Barclays Bank, working in the West Drayton and Baker Street branches.
 Cllr Barnes then moved out of the borough to work at the Edinburgh branch, which looked onto the iconic Holyrood Palace.
-After leaving the bank, she moved back to the borough and juggled as Vice Chair ittee.
-I, Cllr Barnes naired the uncil, and is d member for pility charity.
-In Tanzania In when she ents and in West attended pol, and pol, an raising her children while being part of parent-teacher associations, governing bodies and volunteering with the Samaritans charity.
+After leaving the bank, she moved back to the borough and juggled raising her children while being part of parent-teacher associations, governing bodies and volunteering with the Samaritans charity.
 Cllr Barnes later went on to work as a teaching assistant and life coach at the primary school she originally attended, and others in and around the borough.
 To support her work in teaching people to drive, Cllr Barnes gained the Professional Driver Coach Diploma and a diploma in counselling banned drink and drug drivers.
 She also taught classroom sessions on the benefits of safe driving for life for the IAM Roadsmart charity.
 Cllr Barnes is looking forward to the year ahead serving the whole community as Mayor of Hillingdon.
 "The role will utilise many of the skills I have gained over the years, including teaching, owning my own business, working in finance, volunteering with the Samaritans, and of course, my role as a councillor.
 The highlight of the year will be meeting all the different residents and helping to improve their quality of life," she said.
 This year's Mayor's Charity Appeal will support the Ruislipbased Centre for ADHD and Autism Support.
 Cllr Barnes was first introduced to this charity in 2016 and was taken aback by how important and necessary they are in today's society and for residents.
 She added: "The charity is so beneficial to local residents and the staff are wonderful at empathising, engaging, educating and supporting individuals and their families who live with the difficulties of these conditions."
 In her spare time, Cllr Barnes enjoys yoga, spinning classes, art and reading.

 The Deputy Mayor is Cllr Roy Chamdal and his Deputy Mayoress is Reeta Chamdal.

 If you would like the Mayor to attend your activity virtually call 01895 250763 or email mayor@hillingdon.gov.uk.
-To find out more about the Mayor's Charity Appeal and donate, visit www.hillingdon.gov.uk/mayor advertisements
+To find out more about the Mayor's Charity Appeal and donate, visit www.hillingdon.gov.uk/mayor CHOOL VISITS HILLINGDON people July/August 2020 July/August 2020 HILLINGDON people